vidavidorra/.github/README.md

 ### Reusable GitHub Action workflows

-Most of the workflows in the [.github/workflows](.github/workflows) folder are reusable workflows.
+Most of the workflows in the [`.github/workflows`](.github/workflows) folder are reusable workflows.
 Please see each individual workflow file for it's specific usage and possible inputs.
-The following example shows the most basic usage in the `lint` job as well as a little bit more advance usage, with workflow inputs, in the `build` job.
+The following example shows the most basic usage in the `lint` job, as well as a little bit more advance usage, with workflow inputs, in the `build` job.
 Please see the [Calling a reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow) section of the [**GitHub**][github] documentation for more details.

 ```yml
 jobs: